Emma Raducanu, US Open winner, finds new fans in China - KESQ

 China has a new sweetheart: 18-year-old US Open winner Emma Raducanu.

-The British tennis player defeated Canadian Leylah Fernandez in a straight-set victory on Saturday, becoming the youngest grand slam winner since Maria Sharapova won Wimbledon in 2004.
+The British tennis player defeated Canadian Leylah Fernandez in a straight-sets victory on Saturday, becoming the youngest grand slam winner since Maria Sharapova won Wimbledon in 2004.

 Raducanu, who was born in Canada to a Chinese mother and a Romanian father, spoke about her Chinese background in an interview before the final.
 “Having a Chinese mom, she definitely instilled from a young age hard work, discipline,” she said.